 Let’s face it – cats have the potential to be destructive.
-I suppose that’s what happens when you bring a carnivorous predator into your home and ask him to become civilized!
-So, even though you’re going to teach your little house panther what he can and cannot dig his nails into; your furniture, carpet, and screens may take a little bit of damage in the process.
+I suppose that’s what happens when you bring a carnivorous predator into your home and ask them to become civilized!
+So, even though you’re going to teach your little house panther what they can and cannot dig their nails into; your furniture, carpet, and screens may take a little bit of damage in the process.

 But – not to worry!
-We have some quick and easy ways to help repair any damage those nails-in-training might do:
+We have some quick and easy ways to help repair any damage your cat’s nails might do:

 How to Repair Screens

 If you live in an area that allows you to keep doors and windows open part of the year, you might just need to know how to repair a torn window screen.
 Cats may scratch a screen or even get a claw caught in the netting if a bird or squirrel happens to pass by while your furriest friend is gazing outside.
 The good news is that screens are relatively easy to fix.

 If the damage is just a small tear or hole, it can easily be fixed with a piece of adhesive screen repair tape.
 If you have a larger hole to tend to, simply cut the damage out of the screen with a sharp utility knife and then patch it with a piece of ScreenMend.
 They are pre-sized screen patches that are insanely easy to use.
 Apply heat with a hairdryer, and you have a weatherproof repair that will last for years!

 Carpet is often scratched up around doorways when a cat has been locked in a room or wants to gain access to a room.
 I do have to lock the cats out of my office from time to time, so I can focus on work, and – you guessed it – I’ve had to repair the carpet just outside my office door from the cats trying to dig their way back in!
 These areas can be repaired fairly easily if you have kept scraps of remnant carpet from your installation (which we always recommend doing).